 We have also worked with the GPSC to allow for billing of moulded splints at the same rate as casts as long as these are applied by the physician and not part of a reduction.

-As of September 30th, 2019 the long-awaited SEM Billing Guide was released in addition to information as to how to obtain access.
-This will further simplify billing and serve as an interactive resource for FFS EPs within BC.
+September 30th, 2019 the SEM Billing Guide was released.
+This has further simplify billing and serves as an interactive resource for FFS EPs for SEM members within BC.
 Information for residents transitioning into practice or others new to billing in BC can also be found on the Website.

-1.Increases in annual payment of $13,700/ FTE above the general increases other physicians received in BC via successful applications to the Allocation Committee (AC) over the past 4 year.
+1.Increases in annual payment of $5-10,000/ FTE above the general increases other physicians received via successful applications to the Allocation Committee (AC).